coredpp/coredpp/readme.md

 Note that every EDO we create will require one blockchain transaction; if the funds are distributed on demand, that means that every EDO will have the cost of two transactions (one to get the money into the wallet that controls the DPP, another one to execute the actual transaction).

 We're ready to continue the journey.
-Company `X` sells the passport to company `Y`.
-Now, this poses an interesting problem.
+Company X sells the passport to company Y. Now, this poses an interesting problem.
 Here's what both parties need:

 - Company X doesn't want to lose access to the documents attached to the DPP.
 - Company X doesn't want to disclose the private documents bound to the DPP, since they include trade secrets (such as supplier name and location).